How to Apply for Financial Aid

 - Campus employment (up to 15 hours per week)

 Undergraduates will likely receive the same amount all four years as long as you reapply for financial aid annually, you continue to meet all conditions of the offer, and your financial need remains essentially unchanged.
-If you have any questions about your offer, please contact us!

 Remember, not all financial aid is created equal.
 If you’re comparing one school’s offer to another school’s offer, make sure you are comparing apples to apples.
 If you have questions, we are here to help.